-Schonbrunn Palace, a UNESCO World Heritage Site and the former summer home of the Habsburgs, is the most popular tourist attraction in Vienna.
+Schonbrunn Palace, a UNESCO World Heritage Site and the former summer home of the Habsburg family, is the most popular tourist attraction in Vienna.
 Over 2.6 million people visit a year – including us.
 But when we visited the sprawling 1,411-room palace on a cold winter afternoon, it felt like we had it completely to ourselves.

 At some point, many European royal palaces start to look the same.
 The Schonbrunn reminded us a lot of Versailles in France or the Royal Palace in Madrid, Spain.
 The scale of the Schönbrunn seems to match only that of Versailles, although its gardens are smaller.

-The only difference between this and palaces like Versailles is that the Schonbrunn is much newer – from the 19th and 20th Centuries.
+The only difference between this and other European palaces like Versailles is that the Schonbrunn is much newer – from the 19th and 20th Centuries.
 We also found that the tour at the Schönbrunn is highly repetitive to the Hofburg Palace in downtown Vienna – including nearly identical elements on the audioguide.

 In many ways, Hofburg is the better tour experience.
 However, Schonbrunn is better location and setting.
 As a bonus, here you get the sprawling gardens (assuming the weather cooperates).

 In recent times, this palace played host to the Allies after World War II and also the famous 1961 conference between John F. Kennedy and Nikita Khrushchev.
 During our visit, such high-levels affairs of state were not on the agenda.
 Being Easter time, our agenda was gluhwein to keep us warm and buying painted Easter eggs in the small market in the courtyard.